Course studied: BA (Hons) Early Years Education

 I made new friends and my two flat mates from California and Austria will remain friends for life.
 We Skype every now and then to catch up.

 Coming back after four months was strange but lovely.
-I returned two days before Christmas which was a great time as my family were all got together to celebrate and it was a chance for me to share my stories too!
+I returned two days before Christmas which was a great time as my family all got together to celebrate and it was a chance for me to share my stories too!
 It was also nice to have a couple of weeks to settle before starting back to Bath Spa in January.

 If you are thinking of doing a placement, do it!
 It is an absolutely fantastic experience that will open so many doors for you.
 I thoroughly enjoyed it and embraced every opportunity.
 I would honestly do another placement tomorrow if one was available.
 As a person, it really brought me out of my shell and that has continued since I have been home.